z-prince/mod-0-project-be/section2/README.md

 ## Push to GitHub

-You've save your work to git on your local machine, but it is not yet accessible through your remote GitHub repository.
-Updating our remote GitHub repository with our local changes is called **pushing**.
-Push your code with the following command:
+You've saved your work to Git on your local machine, but your repository on GitHub doesn't reflect it yet.
+You update the remote GitHub repository with your new local commits when you `push` your changes.

+Run:

 ```
 git push origin main